zaterdag 8 oktober 2011

 Less known Solaris features: Getting rid of Zombies

-instead of a process name.
+Once in a while you will see some strange processes with <defunct> instead of a process name.
 This happens when a child process terminates, but the parent process isn´t interested in the outcome because it didn´t waited for the childs response.
 Almost all resources of the child process are freed up at the moment with the exception of the entry in the process table.
 The parent process need it to get the exit code from it´s child, thus you can´t simply delete it on the termination of the child.
 The remaining process table entry will be delete, when the parent proccess reaps the child process by gathering the exit code.
 But when the parent forgets to reap the child, it´s undead, it´s defunct.
 Or to stay in the terminology: You´ve produced a Zombie process.
-Let´s create such a process.
-It´s really easy, we just have to create a long running process forking away a child but we don´t use the

 bash-3.2$ nohup perl -e "if (fork()>0) {while (1) {sleep 100*100;};};"&